ArtyomKozyrev8/js6tables/README.md

     );

-4.6.b for MyFilterSortUpdTable
+4.6.b for BasicUpdTable

-    let t = new MyFilterSortUpdTable(
+    let t = new BasicUpdTable(

         "upd_ord_table", // div where we would like to see our table